empsp/xmlslurper/README.md

 ##### Sibling search - wildcard \*

-Any time it is required to retrieve children of the given element, a wildcard (`*`) character can be used as a node name.
-Similary as in XPath, wildcards can be stacked to get grandchildren (and so on..) of the given element.
+Any time it is required to retrieve all children of the given element, a wildcard (`*`) character can be used as a node name.
+Similary as in XPath, wildcards can be stacked to get all grandchildren (and so on..) of the given element.

 ##### Descendants search - double wildcard \*\*